Luke-G91/SQA-M-Group-1-Assignment/README.md

 - **Comprehensive Unit and Integration Tests:** We have implemented comprehensive unit and integration tests using Jest.
 The tests cover various functionalities of the application, including edge cases.
 - **Code Coverage:** Our tests achieve over 80% code coverage, ensuring that most of the codebase is tested.
-- **Testing Techniques:** We have utilized Test-Driven Development (TDD) and Behavior-Driven Development (BDD) techniques to ensure the quality of our tests.
+- **Testing Techniques:** We have utilized Behavior-Driven Development (BDD) techniques to ensure the quality of our tests.
 - **Testing Frameworks and Tools:** We used Jest for unit and integration tests, and Cucumber for BDD tests.
 - **Continuous Integration:** Automated testing is set up using GitHub Actions to ensure tests are run on every push and pull request.
 - **Example Test Cases:**